terraform-google-modules/terraform-google-container-vm/README.md

 * Golang - gofmt. gofmt comes with the standard golang installation. golang is a compiled language so there is no standard linter.
 * Terraform - terraform has a built-in linter in the 'terraform fmt' command.
 * Dockerfiles - hadolint.
 Can be found in homebrew

+### Examples

+In this repository, all of the examples in `examples/` are automatically generated from the integration test fixtures in `test/fixtures/`.
+When `make -s` is run, the contents of `examples/` will be deleted and replaced with the integration test fixtures (sans some testing-specific files).
+This ensures that our examples are always tested in tandem with other changes throughout the module.